BrandonJohnGrenier/jbehave-junit-reporter-2/README.md

 ## Liscence

-The JBehave JUnit reporter is licensed under Apache 2.0.
+The JBehave JUnit Reporter is licensed under Apache 2.0.

 <br/>